superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Vital_Sensor-Detailed_Design.md

 This subsystem will provide access to that information and transmit it to the Signal Processing Subsystem for further evaluation.

 ## Constraints
+These constraints are derived from the project's Conceptual Design:
-  - The system MUST not push the project budget to exceed $5,000 (target is less than $200).
+  - The system MUST not push the project budget to exceed roughly $5,000 (target is less than $200).
   - The system MUST not weigh enough to significantly disturb the drone (target is less than 0.5lb or 230g).
   - The system MUST not consume so much power as to debilitate the drone.
   - The system MUST not exceed a Specific Absorption Rate (SAR) of 1.6 W/kg as per the standard the Federal Communications Commisions (FCC) has dicated.[1]

 ## Specifications
+These specifications are derived from the project's Conceptual Design:
   - The system SHALL accurately detect a heart-rate from at least a meter away.
   - The system SHALL accurately detect respiration from at least a meter away.
   - The system SHALL be able to interface and provide data to a processor.